Penshurst Circular via Bough Beech Walk

 3. In the far corner veer right through a wide gap in the hedge and cross a potentially muddy patch of ground to a lane (Ide Hill Road again), with the trees opposite screening a water treatment plant.
 Turn right and go along this lane for 450m.

 4. Eventually you pass some houses and reach a junction with the B2027.
-You need to cross the narrow bridge ahead over the Redhill–Tonbridge railway line?; the traffic is slow moving because of the sharp bends but you obviously need to take great care as there is no pavement.
+You need to cross the narrow bridge ahead over the Redhill–Tonbridge line?; the traffic is slow moving because of the sharp bends but you obviously need to take great care as there is no pavement.
 Keep to the right-hand side of the main road and cross a side road to come to the Wheatsheaf pub.

 5. Bushy Wood to the Wheatsheaf direct (3 km)